diegojehu/myrepo/Markdown.md

 ### Graphic device

-We decided to use the png device, but others such as pdf or tiff do the trick as well.
-1. The line we would use produces a filename that includes the `file.out` substrig defined above as well as `GROUP` and the date.
-2. For this document, we parametrised the string that generates the png file.
+We decided to use the png graphic device, but others such as pdf or tiff do the trick as well.
+1\.
+The line we would use produces a filename that includes the `file.out` substring defined above as well as `GROUP` and the date.
+2\.
+For this document, have named the output file `"foo.png"`.

 ``` r
 # 1.